InfinityStar002/HelloWorld/README.md

 # HelloWorld
-# Hello Everyone, I am.....  new to this platform.
+Hello Everyone, I am.....  new to this platform.
-   #  As said above, I am a newbie.
+As said above, I am a newbie.
+It's my first repository.
-# I
+# Mars
+The Dream and Much More...